holguinj/puppet-docs/source/puppet/3.6/reference/future_lang_datatypes.markdown

 If a non-boolean value is used where a boolean is required, it will be automatically converted to a boolean as follows:

 Strings
-: Empty strings are false; all other strings are true.
-That means the string `"false"` actually resolves as true. **Warning: all [facts][] are strings in this version of Puppet, so "boolean" facts must be handled carefully.**
+: All strings are true, including the empty string (`""`).
+That means the string `"false"` actually resolves as true.

   > Note: the [puppetlabs-stdlib][stdlib] module includes a `str2bool` function which converts strings to boolean values more intelligently.